 You can define and manage your Kanban view sorting rules by opening the Sort dropdown in the view navigation bar.
 In the example below, we apply a sorting rule that will alphabetize records by their task name.

 Rename, Copy, and Delete

-Stacks can be minimized by clicking on the minimize button in the top right corner of each stack.
-Minimized stacks are still there and can be expanded back by clicking on the stack name.
+You can minimize stacks by clicking on the minimize button in the top right corner of each stack.
+Minimized stacks retain all of their data, and can be expanded by clicking anywhere on the minimized stack.

 Create a New Row

-You can add a new row (effectively a new "card") to each stack by selecting "+ New row" at the bottom of the stack you want to add to.
-The row details dialog will appear, letting you add data for that new card.
-When a new row is added in a Kanban view, the row is inserted after the last non-empty row in the primary view
+You can add a new row – or "card" – to each stack by selecting clicking the + New row button below the title of the stack you want to add a row to.
+The Expand row dialog will open, letting you add data for that new card.
+When you add a new row in a Kanban view, the row is inserted after the last non-empty row in the primary view.

 Similarly, you can change the data in a card by clicking on it and editing the fields in the row details dialog.

 In Kanban views that are stacked by a Select column, stacks can be reordered by dragging and dropping in the order in which you want them to appear.
 When you change the order of the stacks by dragging and dropping, the order of select options in the "Stack by" column will change accordingly.
 It will also change how rows are ordered in other views that use the "Stack by" column in a sorting rule.